claire110/book/README.md

 ICTWEB503 Create web-based programs
 Dynamic Website Project ( Book Management website )

-## This is an admin page for a book management website based on MySQL database and it is used by administrators and authorised users to display and maintain (add, update, delete) books.
+## This is an admin page for a book management website.
+It based on MySQL database and is used by administrators and authorised users to display and maintain (add, update, delete) books.

 ## Functional Requirements
 1. Login